davidmarkclements/v8-perf/readme.md

 * serializing an object after an object's property has been set to `undefined`
-* serializing an object after `delete` has been used to remove an object's property was the last property added.
+* serializing an object after `delete` has been used to remove an object's property which was not the last property added.
 * serializing an object after `delete` has been used to remove the object's most recently added property.